japila-books/apache-spark-internals/docs/configuration-properties.md

 == [[spark.memory.useLegacyMode]] spark.memory.useLegacyMode

-Controls the type of xref:memory:MemoryManager.adoc[MemoryManager] to use.
-When enabled (i.e. `true`) it is the legacy xref:memory:StaticMemoryManager.adoc[StaticMemoryManager] while xref:memory:UnifiedMemoryManager.adoc[UnifiedMemoryManager] otherwise (i.e. `false`).
+Controls the type of memory:MemoryManager.md[MemoryManager] to use.
+When enabled (i.e. `true`) it is the legacy memory:StaticMemoryManager.md[StaticMemoryManager] while memory:UnifiedMemoryManager.md[UnifiedMemoryManager] otherwise (i.e. `false`).

 Default: `false`